dotnet/docs-mobile/docs/ios/app-fundamentals/user-notifications/user-notifications.md

 Each of the actions created need to be associated with a category.
 When creating a new [UNNotificationCategory][unnotificationcategory], it is assigned a unique identifier, a list of actions it can perform, a list of intent identifiers to provide more information about the intent of the actions in the category and some options to control the behavior of the category.

-Finally, all of the categories are registered with the system using the [SetNotificationCategories][setnotificationcategories] method.
+Finally, all of the categories are registered with the system using the [SetNotificationCategories][unusernotificationcenter_setnotificationcategories] method.

 ### Presenting custom actions